denistsoi/franklinchen.github.io/source/_posts/2012-06-08-heinz-hall-memories-at-the-pittsburgh-symphony-being-shocked-out-of-my-mind-upon-experiencing-prokofievs-second-piano-concerto-for-the-first-time.markdown

 {% endblockquote %}

 I think I fairly accurately remembered my impression of the music that I wrote at the beginning of this post before I consulted my journal entry.

+### My friend who was there (part 2)

+After writing a draft of this blog post, I told my friend about my false memory, but he replied that he too remembers the concert!!
+He just doesn't remember going to it with me.
+This is quite possible.
+By 2000, because of other social circles and logistics, we did not always go to the concerts together, even if we both did end up there, sitting in different places.

+He remembers this concert being eye-opening also, in that although he had listened to the concerto on recordings (as I mentioned, he lent me one shortly after this concert), it had not connected with him deeply until the live concert.

+So it appears that my memory was partially correct: although we had not sat together at the concert, most likely we chatted during intermission and shared our amazement then.

 ## Conclusion